bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 Autoloading and Engines
 -----------------------

+Todo: add that config.autoload_lib is not available for engines.

 Engines run in the context of a parent application, and their code is autoloaded, reloaded, and eager loaded by the parent application.
 If the application runs in `zeitwerk` mode, the engine code is loaded by `zeitwerk` mode.
 If the application runs in `classic` mode, the engine code is loaded by `classic` mode.